carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 it.
 For example, let’s say we want to order an author by the EEBO index, but we only want to see genus and species.

-    SELECT title, term
+    SELECT Title, Terms
-    FROM catalogue
+    FROM eebo
     WHERE author = 'Bacon, Francis, 1561-1626.'
-    ORDER BY eebo ASC;
+    ORDER BY TCP ASC;

 We can do this because sorting occurs earlier in the computational pipeline than field selection.